slavov-vili/kit_info/Anwendungssicherheit/Exam_prep.md

             + stack = main called from libc
             + Global Offset Table
             + Sometimes heap = dynamic memory management sometimes points to libc data segment
+1. Race conditions
+    - Multiple threads try to access the same resource
+    - Avoiding requires locks or atomic operations
+    - TOCTOU (Time of Check, Time of Use) errors
+        * Attacker can mess with stuff between check and use
+        * Look out for privilege boundaries
+        * Also possible in single thread (side effects change variables)
 1. Integer Bugs
     - Unsigned = [0000 - 1111]
     - Signed = [1000 - 0111]